trustlines-protocol/builder/README.md

 ## shellcheck
 shellcheck is a linter for shell scripts.

+## shfmt
+shfmt is a shell script autoformatter.

 # Changing the image

 Please feel free to change the image according to your needs, but try to stay